Big miners struggle to tame China with iron ore glut

 By failing to adjust for grades, China’s raw production figures can be misleading.
 One industry estimate suggests the average iron content of Chinese ores fell to 21.5 percent from 31.2 percent between 2003 and 2013, leaving it far lower than the 60 percent or more on offer from overseas suppliers.

-Analysts suggest a far better indicator of the health of Chinese producers is utilisation rates, which according to some estimates have fallen to around a third at some mines this year.
+Analysts suggest a far better indicator of the health of Chinese producers is utilization rates, which according to some estimates have fallen to around a third at some mines this year.

 The steadily rising share of imported ore being used by steel mills is another key indicator.
 A survey by consultancy Mysteel shows the share of foreign ores used in steel production rose from 75 percent at the start of 2014 to 88 percent by mid-September.